-Technology is the baseline; you MUST get yours in order.
+Technology is the baseline; you MUST get yours in order for virtual presentations.
 Your sound quality must be high.
 If it’s not, then people are going to tune out–literally.

 You have to get a good sound and you have to get a good picture.
 If you’re a speaking professional, you’ll need to invest in professional equipment.
 You’ll need an external webcam and external microphone, the ones built into your computer aren’t good enough.
 Both can be purchased for $50 – $150 each.
 You can get a decent quality home studio set up for a couple hundred dollars, that’s a wise investment for your professional career.